matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 the function of the rule (ie. in room and sender rules).
 Server default rules have an attribute, "default" set to true.

+In addition, all rules may be enabled or disabled.
+Disabled rules never match.

 Push Rules: Actions:
 --------------------
 All rules have an associated list of 'actions'.
 An action affects if and how a